Manage your account online:

 We are planning alterations to the perimeter fence surrounding the Rossdale Water Treatment Plant and the Rossdale and Bellamy substations.

 We believe in listening to and engaging stakeholders.
-Community input and involvement is an important part of our decision-making and we can to hear what you think about our initiatives.
+Community input and involvement is an important part of our decision-making and we want to hear what you think about our initiatives.

 If all necessary approvals are received we plan to begin work constructing the new guardhouse and fence in the fall of 2016 and expect construction to be finished in the summer of 2017.

-In fall of 2016 EPCOR will apply to the Alberta Utilities Commission (AUC) for approval to alter the fence surrounding the Rossdale and Bellamy substations, including replacing the chain link from point B to C with black chain link fence.
+In fall of 2017 we will apply to the Alberta Utilities Commission (AUC) for approval to alter the fence surrounding the Rossdale and Bellamy substations, including replacing a segment of the chain link fence with black chain link fence.
 If approved, the work will be completed in 2019.